Ludenous1/TK7_SK_CH/README.md

 # Known issues:

-* The bone renamer glitches at initial load and when the last preset gets removed.
-The preset has to be selected again for it to properly show up.
+* ~~The bone renamer glitches at initial load and when the last preset gets removed.
+The preset has to be selected again for it to properly show up.~~ (Fixed in  `Version 0.1.3`)
-* Some of the modules have slow runtime before they actually get executed.
+* ~~Some of the modules have slow runtime before they actually get executed.
 An issue that doesn't seem to be salient for Blender 2.9 as it is for the newer versions.
-I'm very close to fixing this for most of the slow modules but I can't give any dates as to when I'll actually release the performance improvements.
+I'm very close to fixing this for most of the slow modules but I can't give any dates as to when I'll actually release the performance improvements.~~ (Fixed in  `Version 0.1.3`)
 * Most modules don't take facial bones into consideration.
 The only exception to this is the Skeleton Generator which can generate the facial bones with the correct positions and rolls
+* The Bone Renamer takes a long time to load rename presets with many lines.
+In the meantime, try not to go beyond 55 lines if you want the preset to load within 1 sec.